starfederation/datastar/sdk/README.md

 1. Keep SDK as minimal as possible
 2. Allow per language/framework extended features to live in an SDK ***sugar*** version

+#### Naming Rationale

+**Why "Patch" instead of "Merge":**
+The prefix "Patch" was chosen to better reflect the non-idempotent nature of these operations.
+Unlike PUT requests that replace entire resources, PATCH requests apply partial modifications.
+This aligns with our SDK's behavior where operations modify specific parts of the DOM or signal state rather than replacing them entirely.

+**Why "Elements" instead of "Fragments":**
+We use "Elements" because it accurately describes what the SDK handles - complete HTML elements, not arbitrary DOM nodes like text nodes or document fragments.
+This naming matches the actual intent and constraints of the system, making the API clearer and more predictable for developers.

 ## Details

 ### Assumptions